source-academy/modules/doc/XMLSPECS.md

 </GRADERDEPLOYMENT>
 ```

-## EXTERNAL
+## EXTERNAL (deprecated; use IMPORT instead)
-Represents an external library to be exposed to the student.
+Represents an "external" library to be exposed to the student.
 Optional.
-Can have many.

 ### Attributes
 | attributes | details |
 | --- | --- |
-| name | Name of the external library.
+| name | Name of the "external" library.
 Can be "NONE", "TWO_DIM_RUNES", "THREE_DIM_RUNES", "CURVES", or "SOUND".

 ### Children
 [SYMBOL](#symbol)